Further reading

 Reviews

-99% of YouTube review channels would be better described as ‘content creation’ channels.
-They don’t review items, they merely create content while not saying anything to upset distributors or bike dealers but here is an Australian independent motorcycle gear test site that really tests and tells it like it is.
+99% of YouTube review channels are merely ‘content creation’ channels.
+They don’t review items, they quote press release material supplied to them careful to not say anything negative to upset distributors – but here is an Australian independent motorcycle gear test site that really tests and tells it like it is.

 Video